deviantony/docker-elk/README.md

 #### Windows

-If you are using the legacy Hyper-V mode of _Docker Desktop for Windows_, ensure [File Sharing][win-filesharing] is enabled for the `C:` drive.
+If you are using the legacy Hyper-V mode of _Docker Desktop for Windows_, ensure that [File Sharing][desktop-filesharing] is enabled for the `C:` drive.

 #### macOS

 The default configuration of _Docker Desktop for Mac_ allows mounting files from `/Users/`, `/Volume/`, `/private/`, `/tmp` and `/var/folders` exclusively.
-Make sure the repository is cloned in one of those locations or follow the instructions from the [documentation][mac-filesharing] to add more locations.
+Make sure the repository is cloned in one of those locations or follow the instructions from the [documentation][desktop-filesharing] to add more locations.

 ## Usage